burlachenkok/exploring-python3/python3-note.md

 Python is a popular scripting language, even though it has plenty of technical limitations common to all scripting languages described in the section of this document  [C++ Technical Note / Downsides of Interpretable Languages](https://github.com/burlachenkok/CPP_from_1998_to_2020/blob/main/Cpp-Technical-Note.md#downsides-of-interpretable-languages), and it lacks an official [ISO/IEEE](https://www.iso.org) standard.
 The lack of standardization has its pros. and cons.

-You can check the popularity of Python scripting language in this world from these sources:
+You can check the popularity of Python scripting language in this world from these two sources:

 * The [TIOBE-Index](https://www.tiobe.com/tiobe-index/), which ranks programming languages by their popularity on their metrics.
 * The [Google-Trends](https://trends.google.com/trends/explore?date=now%201-d&q=%2Fm%2F05z1_,%2Fm%2F0jgqg,C%23,%2Fm%2F07sbkfb,BASH&hl=r), which shows the relative interest in different topics over time in society.

 With this note, the authors have three objectives:

 1. To explain some technical details about certain language features from `Python 3.11` with examples.
-This can be a useful resource for those who found the Official Python Tutorial too complex or confusing.
+This can be a useful resource for those who found the official Python Tutorial too complex or confusing.
 This can also help to fill in the gaps in one's understanding of the subject.

 2. Give a brief overview of various tools that can assist development in Python if you are in circumstances with using this Language.